strasse34/pp4/README.md

 ## Technologies Used
 ### Languages
 - HTML: used as the main language to set up the structure of the website.
-- CSS: used to style the website.
+- CSS: used to style the website and ensure responsiveness.
 - JavaScript: used to set time out for the messages.
 - Python: used as the main language of the application.